smogon/pokemon-showdown/SIM_EVENTS.md

 ### Events

-Nearly every effect has some sort of event listener, and each action fires an event.
+Nearly every effect has some sort of event listener, and each action in the battle fires an event.

-Any event that fires on a pokemon also fires on that pokemon's side.
-So, for instance, the global event TryHit, which is run on the target of a move, is also intercepted by the onTryHit handler of Mat Block, a side condition on the target's side.
+Since events that target a side also target every Pokémon on it, any event that fires on a Pokémon will also fire on that Pokémon's side.
+So, for instance, the global event `TryHit`, which is run on the target of a move, is also intercepted by the `onTryHit` handler of **Mat Block**, a side condition on the target's side.

-Any event that fires on a side also fires on the global field.
-So, for instance, the global Effectiveness event can be captured by Delta Stream, a weather condition.
+Similarly, any event that fires on a side will also fire on the field.
+So, for instance, the global `Effectiveness` event can be captured by **Delta Stream**, a weather condition.

-For instance, here is the Technician ability:
+For instance, here is the **Technician** ability:

 ```js
 "technician": {